hamedbh/airlinedata/questions.md

 # Scope of analysis
-The data provided are part of the MarketLine Airlines report.
+The data provided are part of a market research report.
 The figures provided represent the total number of passengers carried on domestic and international flights in the US

 ## Part A
 1. Conduct your own research in order to estimate the number of passengers for years 2015-2018.
 You must also provide data for the two segments: Domestic and International flights.